 NOTE: LT-PCS is not designed to provide continuous or intermittent supervision to a beneficiary while informal caregivers work or are otherwise unavailable.
 LT-PCS is a task-oriented service tied to ADLs and IADLs.
 It is not a time-oriented sitting or supervision service.

-For a list of non-complex tasks that are delegable, see Appendix A, Health Standards Section DSW Guidelines.

 LT-PCS and Hospice

 Beneficiaries who elect hospice services may choose to elect LT-PCS and hospice services concurrently.
-The hospice provider and the long term care access services contractor must coordinate LT-PCS and hospice services when developing the beneficiary’s POC.
+The hospice provider and the Long-Term Care Access contractor must coordinate LT-PCS and hospice services when developing the beneficiary’s POC.
 All core hospice services must be provided in conjunction with LT-PCS.
 When electing both services, the hospice provider must develop the POC with the beneficiary, the beneficiary’s caregiver, and the LT-PCS provider.
 The POC must clearly and specifically detail the LT-PCS and hospice services that are to be provided along with the frequency of services by each provider to ensure that services are non-duplicative, and the beneficiary’s daily needs are being met.
 This will involve coordinating tasks where the beneficiary may receive services each day of the week.

 The hospice provider must be licensed by the Louisiana Department of Health (LDH)-Health Standards Section (HSS) and must provide all hospice services as defined in 42CFR Part 418 which includes: nurse, physician, hospice aide/homemaker services, medical social services, pastoral care, drugs and biologicals, therapies, medical appliances and supplies, and counseling in accordance with hospice licensing regulations.